auros-one/engineering-handbook/agent-guidance/workflows/feature-development.md

 ## 1. Problem Definition & Requirement Analysis

 ### Start with Discussion, Not Code
-- Instruct the agent **not** to generate code immediately
+- Don't generate code immediately
-- Use AI to explore and refine feature requirements
+- Engage the user in a conversation to explore and refine feature requirements
 - Document key constraints and acceptance criteria

 ### Detailed Feature Description
-- Provide as much contextual information as possible
+- Ask the user to provide as much contextual information as possible
-- Reference relevant files, objects, and existing implementations
+- Request references to relevant files, objects, and existing implementations
-- Specify integration points and dependencies
+- Clarify integration points and dependencies

 ### Clarification Process
-- Allow the agent to ask follow-up questions
+- Ask follow-up questions to understand the requirements fully
 - Address ambiguities before proceeding to implementation
-- Define clear boundaries for the scope
+- Define clear boundaries for the scope with the user

 ## 2. Documentation & Planning

 ### Generate a Structured PRD (Product Requirements Document)
-- Use a standardized template for consistency
+- Create a standardized template for consistency
 - Include acceptance criteria for each requirement
 - Document technical constraints and dependencies

 ### Design Documentation
 - Break down implementation into clear, logical phases
 - Define interfaces between components
-- Create a shared understanding of architecture
+- Present the architecture plan to the user for approval

 ### Comprehensive Context Provision
-- Import relevant external documentation into your project
+- Request access to relevant external documentation
-- Ensure AI has access to all necessary technical information
+- Ask for any necessary technical information not yet provided
-- Use tools like Firecrawl to extract documentation from libraries/frameworks
+- Use tools like Firecrawl to extract documentation from libraries/frameworks when needed

 ## 3. Phased Implementation Strategy

 ### Step-by-Step Execution
 - Implement the solution in planned, manageable phases
-- Consistently reference the design document during implementation
+- Reference the design document consistently during implementation
 - Focus on small, verifiable steps rather than broad changes

 ### Iterative Refinement
-- Engage in dialogue with the AI assistant
+- Engage in dialogue with the user throughout implementation
-- Make incremental adjustments and clarifications
+- Make incremental adjustments based on feedback
-- Don't expect perfection in a single iteration
+- Don't attempt to achieve perfection in a single iteration

 ### Dynamic Project Updates
-- Configure your AI coding assistant to update project plans after each change
+- Update project plans after each significant change
 - Maintain an up-to-date roadmap reflecting current development state
 - Document progress and changes in a structured format